Current research at ReMind UK

 We believe people diagnosed with dementia should be given the opportunity to participate in research trials whenever possible.
 We also manage a list of ‘Healthy Brain volunteers’ who do not have a dementia diagnosis.
 Contact us with your details to join our Research Register.
 There are no obligations to take part but we might contact you to discuss any opportunities that should arise.
 To find out more contact our Research Manager: research@reminduk.org

-Read about why Roger chose to take part in dementia research.
+Read about why Alexander chose to take part in dementia research.

 Skip to content